diekhans/PrimerS-JuJu/docs/output.md

 * off_target_trans - list of off-target transcriptome alignments locations of the primer pair from isPcr
 * on_target_genome - on-target genome alignments of the primer pair from isPcr.
 These should match the designed primers.
 * off_target_genome - list of off-target genome alignments locations of the primer pair from isPcr
-* annotated_amplicon - amplicon sequence with annotation for feeding manually to primer3 web.
-This is for debugging and will be drop and may not be correct.
+* amplicon - amplicon sequence

 ### target track